PrefectHQ/prefect/docs/guides/using-the-client.md

 ## Examples

-### Rescheduling late flow runs
+### Reschedule late flow runs

-Sometimes, you may need to bulk reschedule flow runs that are late - for example, if you've accidentally scheduled many flow runs of a deployment to an inactive work pool.
+To bulk reschedule flow runs that are late, delete late flow runs and create new ones in a `Scheduled` state with a delay.
+For example, this is useful if you accidentally scheduled many flow runs of a deployment to an inactive work pool.

-To do this, we can delete late flow runs and create new ones in a `Scheduled` state with a delay.

-This example reschedules the last 3 late flow runs of a deployment named `healthcheck-storage-test` to run 6 hours later than their original expected start time.
+The following example reschedules the last three late flow runs of a deployment named `healthcheck-storage-test` to run six hours later than their original expected start time.
 It also deletes any remaining late flow runs of that deployment.

 ```python
 import asyncio